Accessibility

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
 These do not meet some accessibility guidelines.
 For example:

 - Documents have elements that do not have sufficient colour contrast.
-(WCAG 1.4.3 Contrast minimum)
+(WCAG 1.4.3 Contrast Minimum)

-- Documents have elements that are missing alternative text (WCAG 1.1.1 Non-text content)
+- Documents have elements that are missing alternative text (WCAG 1.1.1 Non-text Content)

-- Documents have missing page titles within the settings of the PDF document (WCAG 2.4.2 page titled)
+- Documents have missing page titles within the settings of the PDF document (WCAG 2.4.2 Page Titled)

 What we are doing to improve accessibility